Video Game: Wario Land II

 This game provides examples of:

-- All Just a Dream: One of the endings - surprisingly enough, not the one you get by failing to wake up at the start of the game.
+- All Just a Dream: The ending to Uncanny Mansion.
+Just as Wario is about to reclaim his treasure, the bridge beneath him breaks and he falls.
+The scene then changes to his bedroom where he rolls out of bed and wakes up.
+This is the one ending - surprisingly enough, not the one you get by failing to wake up at the start of the game.
 In that case, you get...

 - All Your Base Are Belong to Us: ...to watch how the Pirates sneak into Wario's room, drag him and dump him outside his castle without him ever waking up.
 Then they replace Wario's sigil with their own, and the plot is now about Wario reconquering his castle.